soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 ### Azure Integration Runtime

 Most common compute option for Azure Data Factory.
-It is a managed service, which is hosted in Azure.
+It is a managed compute, hosted in Azure, that can connect to public datastores.
+If you need to connect to private datastores, you can whitelist the IP address ranges published for the service, but this is not desirable in many scenarios from a security perspective.
 It is used to run the copy activity among many other activities.
 It is a shared resource, which means that multiple pipelines can use the same Azure Integration Runtime.

 ### Azure Container Apps